2600: The Hacker Quarterly: Conferences and meetings

 2600 established the H.O.P.E.
 (Hackers on Planet Earth) conference in 1994, marking the publication's tenth anniversary.
-The conference is held now at St. John's University in Queens, New York.
+The conference is held now at The New Yorker Hotel in Manhattan, New York.
 Historically, before it was demolished, the conference was held at the Hotel Pennsylvania, in Manhattan, New York City, with the exception of the second HOPE in 1997, held at the Puck Building in Manhattan.
 The convention features events such as presentations, talks, concerts, and workshops.
 Speakers have included computer security figures and hackers such as Kevin Mitnick, Steven Levy, Richard Stallman, and Steve Wozniak, as well as whistleblowers William Binney, Daniel Ellsberg, and Edward Snowden, and countercultural figures like Jello Biafra and The Yes Men.

 There are monthly meetings in over 24 countries.
 The meetings are listed in the back of the magazine, and are advertised as being open to anyone regardless of age or level of expertise.